 Here you can define what to do with the image after Lightroom exports it.
 For example, you have the possibility of opening it in the File Browser (Explorer, Finder) or opening it in Photoshop if you plan to edit it further.

 I always use the DO NOTHING option because I find it more flexible to use Bridge if I need to edit the image in another application.

 As you can see, the Export Panel can be very confusing and complex because of its many options.
-But, the good thing is that you can always save your Export Settings as Export Presets to reuse them again and again.
+But, the good thing is that you can always take advantage of Lightroom preset functionality.
+Save your Export Settings as Export Presets to reuse them again and again.